Learning from feedback

 - Keep your feedback in one place and occasionally return to it to identify themes that keep coming up.

 - Speak to your tutor, or review material on this site for ideas on how to improve.

 Take twenty minutes to review your assignment.
 If you want to check how you're doing on the module so far, you can use the assessment calculator (if available for your module).
 Find out more about estimating your module results and general assessment and exams matters.

 The assignments listed below are from the discontinued 'Openings' programme of modules, which are designed as introductions to studying at university level.
 Tutors tailor any feedback according to the needs of each particular student, however, the comments here are designed to coach students in general assignment writing skills.
-To get a sense of how OU tutors give feedback on such modules, look at the tutors’ comments (on the right hand side of the later pages).
+To get a sense of how OU tutors give feedback on such modules, look at the tutors’ comments (on the right hand side of the later pages in these PDFs).